-A doctor must be able to see and feel the affected area.
+A doctor must be able to see and examine the affected area.
 A simple telephone call is probably not sufficient in all but the mildest cases of cold injury to hands and feet.
 You need to see a doctor for care.

 At the time of initial evaluation, it is very difficult to categorize the injury as superficial or deep, and even more difficult to ascertain the amount of tissue damage.
 Therefore, all people should be seen by a doctor, who will supervise the rewarming process, attempt to classify the injury, and further guide the treatment process.
 Someone with frostbite will need evaluation for, and possible treatment of, hypothermia and dehydration.